-The Tablelands Regional Council Invasive Plant and Animal Surveillance Program was endorsed at the September 2019 Council meeting.
+The Tablelands Regional Council Invasive Plant and Animal Surveillance Program was also endorsed in 2019.

 We need to ensure that management of certain biosecurity matter (invasive biosecurity matter) in our local government area complies with the Biosecurity Act 2014.
 To effectively fulfil our obligations we need to have appropriate delegation to carry out surveillance activities.
 This delegation is provided through the authorisation of a surveillance program which, as per section 233 of the Act, is directed at: